compare

 Migration

 Tebra exports its data.
-The Tebra Help Center documents patient demographic exports via Reports > Patients > Patient Demographic Export and bulk XML Summary of Care files for clinical data.
-Tebra also offers a thirty-day SLA on inbound data services agreements when you are migrating in, handled by a Tebra data specialist.
+The Tebra Help Center documents patient demographic exports via Reports > Patients > Patient Demographic Export and bulk XML Summary of Care files for clinical data, plus a thirty-day SLA on inbound data services agreements when you are migrating in, handled by a Tebra data specialist.

-What the export does not capture cleanly, in any per-practice system, is the working state of revenue cycle operations: open-claim follow-up notes, in-flight appeals, unposted ERAs sitting in a queue, payer enrollment ties, and the mid-investigation state of a denial someone was working on Friday afternoon.
+What no per-practice export captures cleanly is the working state of revenue cycle operations: open-claim follow-up notes, in-flight appeals, unposted ERAs sitting in a queue, payer enrollment ties, and the mid-investigation state of a denial someone was working Friday afternoon.

 The Tebra migration guide walks through the inventory and the parallel-run plan.